Luftare/Ecs/README.md

 player.has("position");//true
 player.has("velocity");//false
 ```
-Individual components and their data can be accessed through the `components` property of an entity;
+Individual components and their data can be accessed through the `components` property of an entity.
 ```javascript
 player.components.position;//{x:50,y:50}
 ```